Satanism and the Far Right - Part 1

 'Like Pearce and DIJ, Boyd Rice has consistently embraced fascism throughout his career as an experimental noise artist.
 In addition to wearing fascist uniforms and imagery and giving nazi salutes on stage, there is wide range of evidence indicating that Rice is a nazi at heart.
 Rice set up an explicitly fascist show on August 8th, 1988 in San Francisco called 8-8-88 [also attended by leading Satanists such as the group Radio Werewolf]."88" is a code phrase commonly used in fascist circles for "Heil Hitler" (H is the 8th letter of the alphabet).
 Rice is also infamous for a photograph in which he is wearing the uniform of the neo-nazi American Front and sitting next to his friend Bob Heick, the leader of the American Front at that time.
 In 1986, Rice was a friendly guest on the television show hosted by Tom Metzger of WAR (White Aryan Resistance).
 When Metzger asked Rice: "So whereas modern music propaganda is an instrument of Jewish interest and Black and so forth, you see emerging a new propaganda form for white Aryans?"
 Rice replied:"Yeah, yeah."
 Rice founded a group called the Abraxas Foundation along with Holocaust-denier Keith Stimley.
 The Abraxas Foundation published a newsletter called WAKE, which told its readers that "nature adheres to an Immutable Order" in short, humanity is democratic, nature is fascist.
 Rice has been known to sell at his shows and read as part of his performance from a racist, anti-Semitic book called "Might is Right", by Ragnar Redbeard.
 "Might is Right" includes an afterword from George Eric Hawthorne, the former singer of the neo-nazi band RAHOWA (RAcial HOly WAr) and founder of the white power music label Resistance Records.
 The book was edited by Katja Lane, wife of the imprisoned David Lane, a neo-nazi member of the Order that committed several armored car heists and murdered Jewish talk-show host Alan Berg in the 1980s.
 Proceeds from the book go to support David Lane and similar white supremacist political prisoners.
 Though Rice claims not to be racist or neo-nazi, he does not deny that he is a fascist and social Darwinist.
 According to an interview by Misanthrope, he said: "I feel that I'm a fascist, but Nazi is a real specific term.
 I'm a fascist in the sense of the modern bastardised meaning of the word.
 I'm completely against democratic values and liberalism. ''

 Boyd Rice denies allegations of racism, claiming that he hates everyone equally (perhaps inspired by Full Metal Jacket?) - and that he happens to favour Nazi uniforms and symbolism as they are elegant and attractive looking.
 However, the above interview might suggest that there is a little more to it than this, and that he is not being 100% honest with others or himself.
+Click here for an article on the DIJ web site.

 Indeed, his condoning of Nazi atrocities and being a Nazi sympathiser on many levels, as well as wearing Neo-Nazi inspired clothing, and effectively promoting Nazism in his music videos, for many is fairly concrete evidence that he really is a Neo-Nazi, disguising his true ideas with fancy misanthropic rhetoric, to say that because he is also many other things, he cannot therefore be a Neo-Nazi.
 His TV discussion with the white supremecist would also suggest he has more loyalty to 'whites' than non-whites.